olli-acterglobal/ansible-role-traefik/README.md

 To avoid the Traefik container from mounting and using the Docker UNIX socket (`/var/run/docker.sock`) directly, you can also make it talk to the Docker API via TCP using [Tecnativa/docker-socket-proxy](https://github.com/Tecnativa/docker-socket-proxy).
 The Traefik container can then run with reduced privileges (non-`root` user, [dropped capabilities](https://docs.docker.com/engine/reference/run/#runtime-privilege-and-linux-capabilities), etc).

-To get this socket proxy installed, you can use the [`com.devture.ansible.role.container_socket_proxy` role](https://github.com/devture/com.devture.ansible.role.container_socket_proxy).
+To get this socket proxy installed, you can use the [`ansible-role-container-socket-proxy` role](https://github.com/mother-of-all-self-hosting/ansible-role-container-socket-proxy).

 Here's some example configuration (e.g. `group_vars/servers`) which *optionally* wires them together: